15 Aug How Much Do Sales Lead Response Times Impact Close Rates?

 6. Use Live Chat (Responsibly)

 79% of customers prefer live chat when researching brands online or on their smartphone.
 Live chat is definitely an asset when it comes to responding to leads on your app or website immediately.
-If the office is closed, you can set your chat to answer FAQ and guide customers in the right direction.
+If the office is closed, you can set your chat support to answer FAQ and guide customers in the right direction.

 But live chat is only as good as the team operating it.
 Don’t lean on it and expect leads to stay active without having a human engage with people.